Patricio Aylwin: End

 He was succeeded in 1994 by the election of Christian Democrat Eduardo Frei Ruiz-Tagle, the son of the late President Eduardo Frei Montalva.

+Personal life

+Aylwin was of British descent through his paternal lineage.
+The British Foreign and Commonwealth Office (FCO) commissioned Timothy Duke to research into Aylwin's heritage prior to a state visit in April 1991.
+They found that his great-grandfather, Richard Aylwin (who later changed his name to Ricardo Aylwin), was an Englishman born in Southwark, England, to tallow chandlers and emigrated to Chile in 1833.
+Aylwin had spent most of his life thinking he was of Welsh descent and had initially planned a trip to Cardiff as part of the official United Kingdom visit following his presidential election.

+The FCO had also found that further down his lineage, his ancestors were yeoman farmers in Sussex, where Aylwin is quite a common surname.
+Duke described Aylwin's British ancestry as "well established" and accompanied him during his state visit to the villages of Treyford and Didling in Sussex, where Aylwin visited the graves of his ancestors and met relatives.
+Duke stated that Aylwin “didn’t speak English so we had an interpreter, but he was delighted with the reception he got in Sussex,” and that “He just seemed delighted to be back in a county from which his forebears had come and to discover the truth.”

+Aylwin was a descendant of Henry fitz Ailwin the first Lord Mayor of London.

 Post-presidency

 Aylwin was president of the Corporation for Democracy and Justice, a non-profit organization he founded to develop approaches to eliminating poverty and to strengthen ethical values in politics.
-In 1998, he received the J. William Fulbright Prize for International Understanding.

 Aylwin received honorary degrees from universities in Australia, Canada, Colombia, France, Italy, Japan, Portugal, Spain, and the United States, as well as seven Chilean universities.
 In 1997, the Council of Europe awarded the North-South Prize to Aylwin and Mary Robinson, former president of Ireland, for their contributions to fostering human rights, democracy, and cooperation between Europe and Latin America.

 Death

 On 18 December 2015, Aylwin was hospitalized in Santiago after suffering a cranial injury at home.
 He died on 19 April 2016, aged 97 from natural causes from respiratory insufficiency.

 His state funeral was held on 22 April 2016 and was buried at Cementerio General de Santiago in the following days.